IBM/keyprotect-go-client/README.md

 dek = nil
 ```

-Have key protect create a DEK for you:
+Have key Protect create a DEK for you:

 ```go
 dek, wrappedDek, err := client.WrapCreateDEK(ctx, crkID, nil)